ZikaZaki/js-screentests/CodeSignal/Anagram/DESC.md

-An example of a CodeSignal 70-minute coding test that evaluates core CS concepts and measures code implementation, problem-solving, and speed:

 ## Problem Statement:

 You are given two strings `s` and `t`.
 Write a function `isAnagram` that returns `true` if `t` is an anagram of `s` and `false` otherwise.